 Derek Woods is a postdoc in the Society of Fellows at Dartmouth College.
 He works on ecotheory, science and technology studies, and contemporary Anglophone literature and media.

 An ICI Event organized by Alison Sperling, in collaboration with diffrakt | centre for theoretical periphery

 The event, like all events at the ICI Berlin, is open to the public, free of charge.
 The audience is presumed to consent to a possible recording on the part of the ICI Berlin.
 If you would like to attend the event yet might require assistance, please contact Event Management.

-The workshop requires prior registration by 1 June 2019.
+The workshop requires prior registration.
 Materials will be distributed in advance in order to promote an active engagement in the discussion.
-Only a few spaces are available and those who are interested in joining should enclose a brief CV and a few lines explaining their interest in the workshop.

 Please note that a conversation on Lichen Theory with Derek Woods and Amelia Groom, moderated by Alison Sperling, will take place at diffrakt | centre for theoretical periphery on Wednesday, 12 June 2019, at 19:30.